 Note: I do not answer questions via email.
+Please put your questions in the forum.
 See above.

 I suggest you read the information in the forums and, if that doesn't help, post your question there with full information and details of the tests that you have carried out:-

 September 20, 2017